-Note: This page contains side effects data for the generic drug cefamandole.
-It is possible that some of the dosage forms included below may not apply to the brand name Mandol.
+Note: This document contains side effect information about cefamandole.
+Some dosage forms listed on this page may not apply to the brand name Mandol.

 Toxic epidermal necrolysis (TEN) is reported with cefamandole (the active ingredient contained in Mandol) therapy.
 In one case, TEN occurred approximately ten days following a ten-day course of cefamandole for pneumonia.
 Intravenous steroids were initiated; however, the patient again developed pneumonia and succumbed to septic shock.